learnk8s/learnk8s.io/src/best-practices/governance.v2.md

 ### Prevent privilege escalation

-You should run your container with privilege escalation turned off in order to prevent escalating privileges using `setuid` or `setgid` binaries.
+You should run your container with privilege escalation turned off to prevent escalating privileges using `setuid` or `setgid` binaries.

 ## Network policies